 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Salt and Pepper*

 Add rice to the pot of boiling water.
 Reduce the heat to low.
-Cook, still covered, until rice is tender and liquid is absorbed, 12-14 min.
+Cover and cook, until rice is tender and liquid is absorbed, 12-14 min.
 Remove pot from heat.
 Set aside, still covered.

 While rice cooks, heat a large non-stick pan over medium-high heat.
 When hot, add 1 tbsp oil (dbl for 4 ppl), then green beans.
 Season with salt and pepper.
 Cook, stirring occasionally, until tender-crisp, 4-5 min.
 Transfer to a plate and set aside.

-Add 1 tbsp oil (dbl for 4 ppl) to the same pan, then onions, ginger, garlic and 1/2 tsp chili.
-(NOTE: Reference Heat Guide.)
+Add 1 tbsp oil (dbl for 4 ppl) to the same pan, then onions, ginger, garlic puree and 1/2 tsp chili.
+(NOTE: Reference heat guide.)
 Cook, stirring often, until fragrant, 1-2 min.
 Add pork.
 Cook, breaking up pork into smaller pieces, until no pink remains, 4-5 min.**

 Sprinkle brown sugar over pork.
 Cook, stirring often, until pork is dark golden-brown, 2-3 min.
-Stir in lime zest, soy sauce, green beans and 2 tbsp water (dbl for 4 ppl).
-Cook, stirring often, scraping up any browned bits from bottom of the pan, until green beans are warmed through, 1 min.
+Stir in lime zest, soy sauce, green beans and 1/4 cup water (dbl for 4 ppl).
+Cook, stirring often, scraping up any browned bits from the bottom of the pan, until green beans are warmed through, 1 min.

 Fluff rice with a fork, then divide between plates.
-Top with pork and sprinkle with cilantro.
+Top with pork and sprinkle with basil.
 Squeeze over a lime wedge, if desired.